This post contains affiliate links. As an Amazon Associate I earn from qualifying purchases. For more info, read my Disclosure Policy.

 Title: I Know My Name

 Author: C. J. Cooke

 A woman awakens on a Greek island with no idea of who she is, where she’s from, what she was doing to end up on the island, or anything about her life and who may be looking for her.
 Meanwhile, in London, a husband frantically searches for his wife.
 She is the mother of their two young children, and she suddenly vanished one day.

-The story is told from two points of view, the husband in London and the woman on the Greek island.
+I Know My Name is told from two points of view, the husband in London and the woman on the Greek island.
 There were a few flashback chapters that helped fill in the backstory.

-An easy read with well-developed characters.
+I Know My Name is an easy read with well-developed characters.
 Good for fans of psychological thrillers, especially ones that involve amnesia and/or a missing wife.

-I received a copy of this book from Grand Central Publishing and Netgalley in exchange for an honest review.
+I received a digital copy of this book from the publisher via NetGalley in exchange for an honest review.